gauravgarre/Pillzen/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-There is no code necessary to run, simply navigate to after reading the usage instructions: <a href="https://pillzen.tech/">https://pillzen.tech</a>
+There is no code necessary to run, simply navigate to the app after reading the usage instructions: <a href="https://pillzen.tech/">https://pillzen.tech</a>

 <!-- USAGE EXAMPLES -->